Pylons/pyramid/docs/narr/project.rst

 Creating a :mod:`repoze.bfg` Project
 ====================================

-You can use :mod:`repoze.bfg` 's sample application generator to get started.
-This generator uses :term:`Paste` templates to allow creation of a new project by answering a series of questions.
+You can use the :mod:`repoze.bfg` sample application generator to get started.
+This generator uses :term:`Paste` templates to aid in the creation of a new project.

 .. _creating_a_project: